iiumschedule/iiumscwebsite/src/pages/windows-cert/index.md

    ![Finishing the certificate installer](./screenshots/2022-03-05-173738.png)

-10. A dialog will shows indicates your certificate installation is successful.
+10. A dialog will show to indicate the certificate installation is successful.
 Click <kbd>OK</kbd> to close it.

     ![dialog successful](./screenshots/2022-03-05-173732.png)

 11. Close all the properties & certificate windows.

-12. Last but not least, run the installer again.
+12. Finally, **re-run the installer**.
 There should be no error message etc. Click on <kbd>Install</kbd> to finish the installation.

     ![install msix package no error](./screenshots/2022-03-05-173709.png)